GreptimeTeam/docs/docs/v0.7/en/reference/sql/range.md

    - Strings based on the `PromQL Time Durations` format (eg: `3h`, `1h30m`).
 Visit the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-durations) for a more detailed description of this format.
    - `Interval` type.
 To use the `Interval` type, you need to carry parentheses, (for example: `(INTERVAL '1 year 3 hours 20 minutes')`).
 Visit [Interval](./functions.md#interval) for a more detailed description of this format.
 - `AGGR_FUNCTION(column1, column2,..)
 RANGE INTERVAL [FILL FILL_OPTION]` is called a Range expression.
    - `AGGR_FUNCTION(column1, column2,..)` is an aggregate function that represents the expression that needs to be aggregated.
-Aggregate functions support the use of `order by` expressions.
-(Note: `first_value` and `last_value` functions use timestamp as `order by` expression by default)
    - Keyword `RANGE`, required field, followed by parameter `INTERVAL` specifies the time range of each data aggregation.
    - Keyword `FILL`, optional field, please see [`FILL` Option](#fill-option) for details.
    - Range expressions can be combined with other operations to implement more complex queries.
 For details, see [Nested Range Expressions](#nested-range-expressions).